grqz/yt-dlp-invidious/README.md

 # yt-dlp-invidious
 This is a plugin for [yt-dlp](https://github.com/yt-dlp/yt-dlp#readme).
 The plugin adds two extractors: `InvidiousIE` and `InvidiousPlaylistIE`.
+The code is based on https://github.com/ytdl-org/youtube-dl/pull/31426.

 ## Installation
 1. Download the zip from Github releases page. <!--Link needed-->